FRRouting/frr/doc/user/ripd.rst

 RIP -- Routing Information Protocol is widely deployed interior gateway protocol.
 RIP was developed in the 1970s at Xerox Labs as part of the XNS routing protocol.
-RIP is a @dfn{distance-vector} protocol and is based on the @dfn{Bellman-Ford} algorithms.
+RIP is a :term:`distance-vector` protocol and is based on the :term:`Bellman-Ford` algorithms.
 As a distance-vector protocol, RIP router send updates to its neighbors periodically, thus allowing the convergence to a known topology.
 In each update, the distance to any given network will be broadcasted to its neighboring